ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_integration_add.rst

     "msg": "All assertions passed"
   }

 If your tests fail when you are working on your project, examine the output to see at which step the failure occurred.
 Investigate the reason, fix, and run again.
 Repeat the cycle until the test passes.
 If the test succeeds, write more tests.
-Refer to the :ref:`Recommendations on coverage<Recommendations-on-coverage>` section for details.
+Refer to the :ref:`Recommendations on coverage<collection_integration_recommendations>` section for details.